API QUSE-PA - Qualification of Ultrasonic Testing Examiners (Crack Sizing)

 - Please review all documentation below prior to exam day, which includes:

 - Blank forms for exam day

 - Grading criteria

 - Required paperwork

-The test is conducted over a 1 day, 8-hour period at the San Jacinto College 225 Campus in Pasadena, Texas.
+- The test is conducted over a 1 day, 8-hour period at the SJC Center for Petrochemcial, Energy and Technology in Pasadena, Texas.

 - The certification term for API Ultrasonic Testing Examiners is three years.

 - Full testing is required for recertification every 6 years.

 - You may apply for recertification 90 days prior to the certification expiration date.
 Apply online in the ICP Portal.